ljervis/Bioinformatics_Labs/labreport/CSE185_Week1_LabReport.md

 Given all the data we have gathered and my research I would hypothesize that this strains main mechanism of resistance is by reducing the amount of drug in the cell by efflux pumps and decreasing permeability.
 Given this hypothesis I would recommend a hydrophobic antibiotic such as a cephalosporin.

-Whole genome sequencing of this strain may have identified rare mutations that normal PCR based tests would not have tested for, thus providing us with a more thorough understanding.
+Whole genome sequencing of this strain may have identified rare mutations that normal PCR based tests would not have tested for, thus providing us with a more thorough understanding of mutations in this strain.

 ## Citations
 Peacock, Sharon.
 “Health Care: Bring Microbial Sequencing to Hospitals.”
 Nature, vol. 509, no. 7502, 2014, pp. 557–559., doi:10.1038/509557a.